Wondering how to make a budget? Or just looking for some helpful tips on how to organize your finances? This post should help!!

 Making a budget in Quicken is easier than it sounds.
 You don’t need exact numbers.
 Just best guess will work…

 However since you have already uploaded the last 90 days of transactions from your banks and subsequently categorized them, you can use this information for your new budget.

 You will use a report called ‘Profit and Loss‘ to help you see how much you have spent per month for each of your categories and can then enter a monthly average in your new budget using those figures.

 - Look at your previous 3-6 months spending (whether via your bank statements or online) and recognize your main categories of spending.
 List those categories on the top of a piece of paper (here is where grid paper would be super handy!).
 Do not be too detailed with these categories.
-Here are the main categories you should have and use my subcategories listed above as well:
+Here are the main categories you should have and you can also use my subcategories listed above:

 - Mortgage or rent

 - Credit card payments if you do not pay off your card every month

 - Insurance (see above)